knightsUCF/COVIDGenomeAnalysis/README.md

     '''

-"The Riemerella anatipestifer AS87_01735 Gene Encodes Nicotinamidase PncA, an Important Virulence Factor: (RSCU) analysis revealed that A or U (T) ending codons are predominant in RA"
+"The Riemerella anatipestifer AS87_01735 Gene Encodes Nicotinamidase PncA, an Important Virulence Factor: (RSCU) analysis revealed that A or T ending codons are predominant in RA"

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5000701/

-With RSCU analysis we were able to confirm the above study, that similar to Riemerella anatipestifer, COVID-19 codons ending in A or U (T) are most prevalent by having a high RSCU index closest to 1.0.
+With RSCU analysis we were able to confirm the above study, that similar to Riemerella anatipestifer, COVID-19 codons ending in A or T are most prevalent by having a high RSCU index closest to 1.0.